Devon Torrence

 Devon M. Torrence (born May 8, 1989) is an American professional baseball outfielder.
 He also played American and Canadian football as a cornerback in the National Football League (NFL) and Canadian Football League (CFL).
 Torrence signed with Minnesota Vikings as an undrafted free agent in 2011.
 He was also a member of the Cincinnati Bengals, New York Jets and the Montreal Alouettes.
 He played college football at Ohio State.

-Early years
+Early life

 Torrence attended Canton South High School in Canton, Ohio.
 Torrence was selected to the first-team all-conference in his last three years of high school.
 Torrence also played wide receiver, safety and running back during high school.